cisagov/ScubaGear/baselines/exo.md

 ### Policies
 #### MS.EXO.13.1v1
 Mailbox auditing SHALL be enabled.
-- _Rationale:_ In the event of mailbox misuse or compromise, mailbox auditing represents a valuable tool for incident response.
+- _Rationale:_ Exchange online user accounts may be compromised or misused in some cases.
+Enabling mailbox auditing provides a valuable source of information to detect and respond to mailbox misuse.
 - _Last modified:_ June 2023

 ### Resources